Gibs-E/bandit-overthewire-solutions/level02.md

 `UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK`

 ## 📘 What I Learned:
-- _•	How to handle file names with spaces using quotes or escape characters (\).
+- How to handle file names with spaces using quotes or escape characters (`\`).
-	•	More practice navigating and working in the Linux file system._
+- More practice navigating and working in the Linux file system.